PR Roundup: Trump Spokesperson Cut Off on CNN, Microsoft’s AI Social Campaign and IPR’s Election Disinformation Report

 “Legacy outlets—like CNN—may be imperfect, but they act in good faith to try to give both sides an opportunity to make their case,” he adds.
 “The Trump campaign has decided they’ll use the media to get their message out when it suits them, and they’ll attack the media when that’s in their interest.”

-Czin also notes that while a somewhat simple or old-fashioned trait, but it’s still all the more important—all spokespeople really have is their credibility.
+Czin also notes that while a somewhat simple or old-fashioned trait, this concept still all the more important: All spokespeople really have is their credibility.

 “The best way to prep is to know going into a conversation or interview exactly what you want to get out of it, and structure your conversation around that goal,” he says.
 “You can be assertive and effective in advocating for your client or organization, while keeping your dignity intact.”